- Your Council

 On Wednesday 5 June 2019, a poll was held by postal vote over the whole of the Queenstown Lakes District using the first past the post electoral system.

 The poll was to inform consideration by Central Government of a proposed legislative change to enable the introduction of a visitor levy to fund visitor-related infrastructure and services within the Queenstown Lakes District.
-The poll result will be non-binding.

 Now that the poll has been completed the Council is working with Central Government to progress the proposed levy.

 Following the outcome of the June 2019 referendum, we have been working with Central Government officials to prepare and introduce a local bill to parliament.
 The bill will be sponsored by local Clutha-Southland MP Hamish Walker mid-2020.

 The following summarises details of the proposed visitor levy QLDC will present to government:

 - A 5% charge applied to the costs of accommodation payable by visitors.
 For example, $12.50 (plus GST) on a $250 per night hotel room, or $2.00 (plus GST) on a $40 per night backpackers.